-Tucson, AZ – Marc Sanchez could end up working for Disney as an animator.
-He’s 22 and a student at the University of Arizona and has a love for drawing, dating back to his early childhood.
+Tucson, AZ – Marc Sanchez, a graduate from the University of Arizona could end up working for Disney as an animator, which has grown from a love for drawing dating back to his early childhood.

 Marc explains, “One of my vivid memories from when I was very young is of someone at church drawing a cartoon dog on his hand and showing it to me, and I was hooked from that point on.
 In the 90’s everyone loved Pokemon and Digimon – so I drew Pokemon and Digimon, and I also drew dinosaurs because I loved dinosaurs.
 After that I just kept drawing and doodling, and then I started drawing cartoons in eighth grade.
 In high school I started doing graffiti in sketch books and on my friends’ backpacks and shoes.
 And then with the support of a high school teacher I transitioned into fine art and won several competitions, and sold some of my works, which raised money for the school’s art department.”

-Marc was born and raised in Yuma where he graduated from Cibola High School.
-He’s pursuing a Bachelor’s Degree in Graphic Design and Illustration at the University of Arizona.
-He is also studying Spanish and Portuguese and hopes to eventually get a graduate degree.
+Marc was born and raised in Yuma where he graduated from Cibola High School, and went on to earn Bachelor’s Degree in Graphic Design and Illustration at the U of A. March also studied Spanish and Portuguese and hopes to eventually get a graduate degree.

 Marc says his goal is to use his creative talents to tell human stories, “My hopes are to be either an animator or story-boarder for any of the big companies, or even write my own or illustrate my own stories that would focus on nationality and identity.
 I want to help get people to be proud of where they came from and also of their heritage.
 I want to tell the stories of cultures because I love traveling and I love exploring the world.
 I’ve met a lot of different people and have learned a lot about different cultures.”